 MassDOT and the MBTA were granted approval from FTA to begin certain preacquisition activities ahead of the completion of the NEPA process (which is now complete).
 Those activities will continue, including the work associated with the title surveys for the anticipated full-property acquisitions.
+Appraisals are ongoing on the properties needed for the Vehicle Maintenance facility.
 A relocation consultant, retained by the MBTA Real Estate Department, is assisting with the real estate elements of the Green Line Extension project.
-The GLX Relocation Plan, a document requiring approval by the Commonwealth and FTA before any business relocations can commence, has been prepared, reviewed and approved by the Commonwealth, and is now ready to be submitted to FTA.
-Schedules to implement the real estate acquisition process are being developed in conjunction with the MBTA's Real Estate department and then will be incorporated into the overall program schedule.
+The GLX Relocation Plan, a document requiring approval by the Commonwealth before any business relocations can commence, has been prepared, reviewed and approved by the Commonwealth, and has now been submitted to the FTA for them to comment on.
+Additional schedules to implement the real estate acquisition process in a prioritized manor are being developed in conjunction with the MBTA's Real Estate department and then will be incorporated into the overall program schedule.

-Specifically, in order to support the Phase 1 construction work described below, title reports have been generated for the required temporary easements, and appraisals for those easements are complete.
-No permanent takings are required.
-Discussions to determine compensation are complete with all of the property owners affected by the Phase 1 construction and the necessary temporary construction access licenses have been executed.
+Specifically, in order to support the Phase 1 construction work described below, the real estate process to permit the construction work to proceed is now complete, with compensation made to all property owners affected by the Phase 1 construction and the necessary temporary construction access licenses have been executed.